M7Tro/chalk/README.md

 When the page is reloaded, the client sends a request without the hash fragment.
 The hash fragment is NOT a part of the server-side URL: to the server, /#login and /#signup and / look the same and so it server index.html in any case.

+Added cors to make sure everything works.
+Just insert in app.use() with authRouter.

+I got some strange thign with an OPTIONS request being sent on sign up fetch.

+It is a cors mechanism by browser.
+I had to set content-type to text/plan, add a express.text() parser and a JSON.parse inside signup controller to stop receiving the errors.